-The approximation of Simple Functions with asanAI is really easy.
-On this page, we show you how to do it yourself.
+The approximation of simple functions with asanAI is really easy.
+On this page, we show you how the approximation of simple functions works and how to do it yourself.
 Take for example the following data:

 5, 1, 6, 12